rdcrawford/cognac/README.md

 ```

 The output for cognac is an [environment](http://adv-r.had.co.nz/Environments.html), where multiple objects can be stored and accessed.
 By Default, cognac produces two objects: the path to the concatenated gene alignment and the meta-data on the genes included.
+If the nucleotide alignment was requested the path to the alignment is included in the environment.
 The meta-data includes columns: the gene description, the comma eliminated gene IDs, the positions of the partitions in the amino alignment, and the positions of the partitions in the nucleotide alignment, if requested.

 ```
 cat( algnEnv$aaAlgnPath )
 cat( algnEnv$ntAlgnPath )
 cat( head( algnEnv$geneData ) )
 ```

 We offer the option to create a neighbor joining tree within the cognac function.
-The neighbor joining tree is a useful method for generating a tree based off of the genetic distances.
-This is a useful method to rapidly generate a tree, especially for large data sets where other methods may be too computationally intensive.
+This a useful method for generating trees based off of the genetic distances, especially for large data sets where other methods may be too computationally intensive.
 However, this method may not be appropriate for distantly related sequences.

 ```
 algnEnv = cognac(